Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 1. The short-term ROI data is a suitable estimation for the short-term \(i.e. if we compare the % from the last two days, it's likely that the following two days are going to be similar\).
 2. Short-term ROI data is _**absolutely not accurate**_ when extrapolated in the long-term.
-3. Long-term data \(say today and [inception of vault](https://docs.Yeeldx.finance/resources/faq#where-can-i-find-strategy-descriptions)\) is a good overall estimation of the vaults performance and should be used when comparing different investment opportunities.
+3. Long-term data \(say today and [inception of YeeldBox](https://docs.Yeeldx.finance/resources/faq#where-can-i-find-strategy-descriptions)\) is a good overall estimation of the YeeldBoxes performance and should be used when comparing different investment opportunities.

 In other words, if your goal is to approximate returns in the short-term, you should use datasets that are recent \(daily/weekly\).